Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 ### Setup a DocuSign Account

-1. If needed, create a DEV sandbox with DocuSign [here](https://www.docusign.com/developer-center).
+1. If needed, create a DEV sandbox with [DocuSign](https://www.docusign.com/developer-center).

 2. Once you are in, setup your DocuSign account and go to Admin -> Account -> API and Keys